smorrrs/Desperados-III-Resources/general_tech.md

 ## Meetup Points
 To trigger a meetup, all characters must be within an invisible region around the icon.
 It can be useful to experiment to find exactly where the boundaries are for each meetup.

-Your character won't be detected if you teleport directly into a meetup region, you have to hit the edge of the region from the outside.
+Your character won't activate a meetup if they teleport directly into a meetup region, they have to walk across the boundary of the region from the outside.

 Meetups won't trigger while an alarm is ongoing.